 - Clammy skin

 - Rapid heart rate

 - Sense of impending doom

 A ruptured thoracic aortic aneurysm is a medical emergency.
-Call 911 and seek immediate medical attention.
+Call 911 and seek immediate medical attention if you or someone you know has symptoms.
 Learn more about this type of aneurysm.